Paul Smith, Salt Lake Valley, 1938

-Utah Division of Arts & Museums Director Victoria Bourns
+Victoria Bourns, Director, Utah Division of Arts & Museums

 Nominations of Artwork

-We welcome nominations from the public for additions to the Alice Merrill Horne Art Collection for review by the Art Acquisition Committee.
-The nomination form is available here.
+We welcome nominations from the public and self-nominations from artists for additions to the Alice Merrill Horne Art Collection.
+Artwork is reviewed biannually by the Art Acquisition Committee.

 Donations of Artwork

 We are happy to consider donations of artwork to the Alice Merrill Horne Art Collection for review by the Art Acquisition Committee.
 Please contact Karen Krieger.